-Fact: The college essay has to be written like you.
-You are a 17-year-old high school student, and you should sound like one.
-Not your mom.
-Not your dad.
-Not your teacher.
-Not your big brother who is in grad school.
-Not the writer down the street.
+Fact: The college essay has to be written like the student who submits it; it should sound like the 17-year-old high school student who is applying.
+Not mom.
+Not dad.
+Not a favorite teacher.
+Not an older brother who is in grad school.
+And certainly not the writer down the street.

 “By the time (the application) comes to us, many of them have gone through so many hands that the essays are sanitized,” Guttentag said.
 “I wish I saw more of a thoughtful voice of a 17 year-old.”